EDITOR IN BOOK PUBLISHING

 - Demo: Managing production timelines

-- Cover designer & author liaising
+- Cover design consultation & author liaising

 Editors aren’t just story shepherds—they’re ambassadors for the book.
 Learn to support sales, marketing, and PR teams, craft TI sheets, and write copy that converts.